AdobeDocs/campaign-classic.en/help/platform/using/appendices-fda.md

 You first need to download Teradata Tools and utilities for Windows.
 You can download it from this [page](https://downloads.teradata.com/download/tools/teradata-tools-and-utilities-windows-installation-package)

 Make sure to install the ODBC driver and the Teradata Parallel Transporter Base.
-It will install telapi.dll that is used to do bulk load on Teradata database.
+It will install telapi.dll used to do bulk load on Teradata database.

 Make sure the path of the driver and the utilities is in the PATH variable that nlserver will have during execution.
 By default the path is C:\Program Files (x86)\Teradata\Client\15.10\bin on Windows 32 bits or C:\Program Files\Teradata\Client\15.10\bin on 64 bit).

-### External account configuration {#external-account-configuration}
+### External account troubleshooting {#external-account-troubleshooting}

-To configure your external account, select Teradata and leave the database name empty.
-Do not forget to deploy the functions.

-If the following error appears while testing the connection TIM-030008 Date '2': missing character(s) (iRc=-53) make sure that the odbc driver is correctly installed and that the LD_LIBRARY_PATH (Linux) / PATH (Windows) is set for the Campaign server.
+If the following error appears while testing the connection **TIM-030008 Date '2': missing character(s) (iRc=-53)** make sure that the ODBC driver is correctly installed and that the LD_LIBRARY_PATH (Linux) / PATH (Windows) is set for the Campaign server.

-The error ODB-240000 ODBC error: [Microsoft][ODBC Driver Manager] Data source name not found and no default driver specified. occurs with Windows if you use a 16.X driver.
-Campaign expects the teradata to be named '{teradata}' in odbcinst.ini.
+The error **ODB-240000 ODBC error: [Microsoft][ODBC Driver Manager] Data source name not found and no default driver specified.** occurs with Windows if you use a 16.X driver.
+Adobe Campaign expects the teradata to be named '{teradata}' in odbcinst.ini.
-If you have a 18.10 Campaign server version, you can add ODBCDriverName="Teradata Database ODBC Driver 16.10" in the options of the external account.
+If you have a 18.10 Adobe Campaign server version, you can add ODBCDriverName="Teradata Database ODBC Driver 16.10" in the options of the external account.
 The version number can change, the exact name can be found by running odbcad32.exe and accessing to the Drivers tab.
 For version below 18.10, you will have to copy the Teradata section of odbcinst.ini created by the driver installation to a new section called Teradata,regedit can be used in this case.

 If your base is in latin1, you will have to add APICharSize=1 in the options.

 ### Time zone {#timezone}

-Time zone handling has been improved and added in build 8931 for 18.4 and 8977 for 18.10.

 Teradata uses time zone name that are not standard, you can find the list on the [Teradata site](https://docs.teradata.com/reader/rgAb27O_xRmMVc_aQq2VGw/oGKvgl7gCeBMTGrp59BnwA).
 Adobe Campaign will try to convert the time zone given in the external configuration to something Teradata understand.
 If a correspondence is not found, the closet GMT+X (or GMT-X) time zone will be found for the session, with a warning in the log.

-The conversion is done reading a file called teradata_timezones.txt that tshould be in the following datakit directory: /usr/local/neolane/nl6/datakit under linux.
+The conversion is done reading a file called teradata_timezones.txt that should be in the following datakit directory: /usr/local/neolane/nl6/datakit under linux.
 If you edit this file, make sure to contact the Adobe Campaign team to make the change in the source code otherwise this file will be overwritten during next Campaign update.

 The time zone used to connect will be indicated when running nlserver with the -verbose switch, for example: